 You’ll often be assigned an “academic advisor,” whose job it is to help keep you on track to graduate and to help you pick courses.
 Don’t be afraid of this person: he or she will often help you or point you to people who can help you.
-At bigger schools, your advisor will often seem harried or uninterested, but even if that person is, you should remember that he or she is still a valuable resource.
+At bigger schools, your advisor will often seem harried or uninterested, but even if that person is, remember that he or she is still a valuable resource.
 And if you can’t get help from your counselor, find the requirements of potential majors or all majors and work toward checking them off, because you won’t be able to get out of them.

-I tried and found that there is virtually no negotiating with requirements, even if some are or seem silly.
+As an undergrad, I tried and found that there is virtually no negotiating with requirements, even if some are or seem silly.
 For example, Clark required that students take “science perspective.”
 In studying my schedule and options, I figured that astronomy was the easiest way out.
 Considering how useless astronomy looked, I decided to petition the Dean of Students to be excused from it so I could take better classes, arguing that I’d taken real science classes in high school and that I could be more productively engaged elsewhere.
 The answer came quickly: “no.”

 That astronomy class was probably the most useless I took, and Clark’s tuition at that time was something like $22,000.
 I received a scholarship toward tuition, room, and board, so my tuition was probably closer to $16,000, or $8,000 per semester.
 Undergrads took four classes, so the useless astronomy class cost around $2,000.
-Would I have rather taken another English class, or Computer Science, or a myriad of other subjects?
+Would I have rather taken another English class, or computer science class, or a myriad of other subjects?
 You bet.
 But I couldn’t, and if I didn’t take some kind of science class, I wouldn’t have been able to graduate, no matter the uselessness of the class.